carolwanjohi/ping-pong/README.md

 - Input : 17
 - Output :  [ 1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, pingpong, 16, 17]

+The program should return a message when input is a negative number
+- Input : -20
+- Output : This is not a positive number

 ## Setup/Installation Requirements